tytydraco/yessleep/out/My_fiancé_went_missing_six_months_ago_and_everyones_convinced_I_killed_her_Last_night_my_doorbell_camera_caught_her_standing_across_the_street_staring_at_our_house_from_the_edge_of_the_cornfield.md

 Still, she was insistent.

-A sale would have financed the wedding Rose always envisioned for us, so goddamnit, she was going to figure out a way to sell it, and that meant trying *everything,* including the sign\*.\* Rose was stubborn like that.
+A sale would have financed the wedding Rose always envisioned for us, so goddamnit, she was going to figure out a way to sell it, and that meant trying *everything,* including the sign.
+Rose was stubborn like that.
 Fiercely, unapologetically bull-headed.

 Always had been.

 During the winter of ‘96, her family’s golden retriever ran out onto a frozen lake and fell through the ice.
 Her mom screamed for her to *stay put*, but the command didn’t even slow her down; she dove headfirst into the water.
 Rose couldn’t save the drowning dog, of course.
 I mean, what are the odds *any* eight-year-old could have?
 That wasn’t the point, though.
 If she wanted something, she’d do everything in her power to make it manifest, no matter what anyone said, no matter the cost.
 In that case, the cost was pretty steep: eight days in the hospital, thirty thousand dollars in medical expenses, and a trio of amputated toes.
 Frostbite had devoured the smallest three on her right foot; left each of them dusk-colored and brittle like an eggshell.

 You’d think losing some digits would’ve dented her natural resolve, but not Rose - her ability to walk was never the same, but she wobbled with her chest puffed out, emerald eyes gleaming with this inextinguishable fire, her expression steadfast and sure, even when the kids at school mocked her, nicknaming her “Two-Toed Rose”.

 Naturally, I didn’t bother to fight her on the “FOR SALE” sign.